ashleeec/codepath-prework/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+## App Brainstorming
+ 3-5 applications and 2-3 features per app
+ Beli
+    - being able to see friend's recently dined at restaurants
+    - having the list of restaurants i've eaten at categorized by city

+Duolingo
+    - fun animations for extending your streak
+    - app icon changes every so often

+Slack
+    - custom notification sound
+    - being able to snooze notifications based on time of day

+ app idea: I want to build an app that helps with panic attacks by initiating a breathing sequence.
+In the future, I'd like to connect it with apple watch data to be able to track heart rate and metrics while a panic attack is happening.
+Finally, the app is whale themed and really cute.